What Is Public And Product Liability Insurance?

-Public and product liability insurance is generally considered to be one of the most important insurance policies for any business to invest in.
-If your business involves direct contact with the general public then this cover is going to be a necessity for your small business.
+Public and product liability insurance is generally considered to be one of the most important insurance policies for any business to invest in and particularly for small businesses who potentially have the most to lose by not having adequate insurance protection.
+If you have direct contact with the general public then this cover is going to be a necessity for your small business.

 If you have ever had an embarrassing situation where: